Tony Lewis: Later career

 Lewis served eight years as chairman of the Wales Tourist Board and as a member of the British Tourist Authority.
 For a three-year term he was Chairman of the Welsh National Opera Company.
 He was also a founding Trustee of the Wales Millennium Centre.
 His first Committee work for the Marylebone Cricket Club was in 1964, and his last in 2011; apart from being MCC Millennium President from 1998 to 2000, he chaired both the Cricket Committee for five years and initiated and chaired MCC's World Cricket Committee, from 2006 to 2011.
 He led the research into the Television Review System (DRS); with his predecessor he secured a two-thirds majority of 18,000 MCC members to win women's admittance into full MCC membership.
 This was exactly ten years before the Equality Act 2010 was law.
 Lewis led the research and development of the use of the pink cricket ball for day-night Test cricket in order to arrest declines in attendances, especially in the Southern Hemisphere.
 He chaired and led MCC's work to erect an iconic media centre in 1998 which won high architectural awards.
 In 2011 the MCC committee bestowed on him its highest possible recognition for his contributions by making him the 31st Honorary Life Vice-President nominated by members of the Club.
 During this time he was a consultant to World Sport Group and Windsor (later Longreach) Insurance.

 Lewis served a year as High Sheriff of Mid Glamorgan for 1998.
 He was awarded the CBE for services to cricket, broadcasting and Wales, in the 2004 New Year Honours.
 He is an honorary Fellow of several Welsh universities: Cardiff, Swansea and University of Glamorgan.

 From 2003, Lewis was a consultant to University College of Wales, Newport, and, having returned to live in Porthcawl in 2010 accepted the offices of Captain, Royal Porthcawl Golf Club and President, Wales, of the Lord's Taverners charity, both organisations among his lifetime allegiances which he still continues.
 He continued his freelance writing particularly as a weekly columnist for the Western Mail Magazine, launched January 2015 and in a wide range of freelance work.

 In 1962 he married Joan Pritchard, who had attended Neath Grammar School for Girls and the Laban Art of Movement Studio in Addlestone, Surrey.
 They have two daughters, Joanna and Anabel.
-Both daughters, former Millfield pupils, are full members of MCC, while Mrs Lewis, former chair of Governors at Edgarley Preparatory School for over a decade, is one of MCC's few lady Honorary Members.
+Both daughters, former Millfield pupils, are full members of MCC, while his wife, former chair of Governors at Edgarley Preparatory School for over a decade, is one of MCC's few lady Honorary Members.